 Deborah Sampson (1760-1827)

-Deborah Sampson, who fought in the American Revolution disguised as the soldier Robert Shurtlieff, was born on December 1, 1760 in Plymton, Massachusetts, near Plymouth.
+Deborah Sampson, who fought in the American Revolution disguised as the soldier Robert Shurtlieff, was born in December of 1760 in Plymton, Massachusetts, near Plymouth.
 Although descended from distinguished Pilgrim stock, the Sampson family was poor.
 When Deborah’s father failed to return from a sea voyage, her mother, unable to provide for her seven children, placed them in various households.

 After spending five years in two other homes, Deborah, at age 10, was bound out to Deacon Benjamin Thomas, a farmer in Middleborough, who had a large family.
 At age 18, when her time as an indentured servant was over, the self-educated Deborah made a living by teaching school during the summer sessions in 1779 and 1780 and by weaving in the winter.